opendocsg/slw-judgments-backfill/2015_SGHC_184/report.md

 _The second to fourth plaintiffs_

-47     Although the sexual abuse allegations were undoubtedly serious attacks on the plaintiffs’ character and integrity, such severity does not justify an award of S$300,000 which belongs to the scale of awards to public leaders in Singapore (see for example _Goh Chok Tong v Chee Soon Juan_ [2005] 1 SLR(R) 573).
+47     Although the sexual abuse allegations were undoubtedly serious attacks on the plaintiffs’ character and integrity, such severity does not justify an award of S$300,000 which belongs to the scale of awards to public leaders in Singapore (see for example _Goh Chok Tong v Chee Soon Juan_ <span class="citation">[2005] 1 SLR(R) 573</span>).
 Furthermore, I note that none of the plaintiffs in the present suit enjoy a reputation as formidable as that enjoyed by the plaintiffs in _Peter Lim_ or _Ei-Nets_.

 48     Counsel for the plaintiffs has referred me to the decision in _Rantzen_ where £110,000 was awarded by the jury for allegations of child sexual abuse.
-However, I am mindful of the caution issued by the Court of Appeal in _Tang Liang Hong v Lee Kuan Yew and another and other appeals_ [1997] 3 SLR(R) 576.
+However, I am mindful of the caution issued by the Court of Appeal in _Tang Liang Hong v Lee Kuan Yew and another and other appeals_ <span class="citation">[1997] 3 SLR(R) 576</span>.
 L P Thean JA, delivering the judgment of the Court of Appeal, said:

  124 ...
 First, in England, defamation actions are tried by a judge with a jury, and assessment of damages is the exclusive preserve of the jury with the benefit of direction from the trial judge.
 Until the decision in this case, the trial judge in giving direction to the jury on the damages was precluded from referring, among other things, to scales of damages in personal injury cases or giving some guidance as to the appropriate brackets for the damages.
 Nor was counsel permitted to submit to the jury the appropriate award to be made.
 The absence of guidelines to the jury had sometimes led to awards being made which were grossly excessive and divorced from reality.
 Such wildly disproportionate awards had attracted serious and justified criticisms of the procedure involved resulting in such awards.
 Juries were likened, in the words of Sir Thomas Bingham MR, to “sheep loosed on an unfenced common, with no shepherd”.